sybila/boolean-network-sketches/README.md

 Each model has its own subdirectory.

 Models used for the case studies are in the sub-folders `case_study_TLGL` and `case_study_arabidopsis`.
-These sub-folders contain all the model variants in aeon format, metadata, encoded attractor states.
+These sub-folders contain all the model variants in aeon format, encoded attractor states, and metadata.
 They also contain files with the raw outputs from corresponding binaries and summarization of update functions of resulting candidates.

 The running example from the paper is in the `small_example` subdirectory.